opsdroid/opsdroid/docs/tutorials/introduction-vim.md

 #### Editing text
 If you want to edit the text you can just press the _i_ key on your keyboard you can notice that the bottom left corner of the window now shows the text: --INSERT--.

-You will now be able to use your terminal as a text editor, you can add, edit and delete text like you would do in any other text editor.
+You will now be able to use your terminal as a text editor, you can add, edit and delete text as you would do in any other text editor.

 Once you are happy with the changes that you have just made, press the _esc_ key on your keyboard and you will be back to the Normal mode.